 With respect to a decision to issue a certificate made by an expert party approved by the Finnish Safety and Chemicals Agency or the Finnish Environment Institute under section 159, the person subject to a qualification assessment may request an administrative review of the decision as provided in the Administrative Procedure Act.
-A decision used as a basis for rejecting the request for an administrative review may be appealed to an administrative court, as provided in the Administrative Judicial Procedure Act.
-A decision by an Administrative Court may only be appealed against if the Supreme Administrative Court grants leave to appeal.
+A decision by which the request for an administrative review is rejected may be appealed to an administrative court as provided in the Administrative Judicial Procedure Act.